pawelc/docs/toread_copulas.md

 2013 - Gaussian Process Vine Copulas for Multivariate Dependence 2013 - Modeling dependence with c- and d-vine copulas: The r package cdvine 2014 - A note on generalized inverses
-2013 - Drought analysis using copulas
+2014 - Copulas for High Dimensions: Models, Estimation, Inference, and Applications 2013 - Drought analysis using copulas
-2013 - Why Clayton and Gumbel Copulas: A Symmetry-Based Explanation 2013 - Drought analysis under climate change using copula 2013 - Generalized autoregressive score models with applications 2013 - Dynamic Copula Networks for Modeling Real-valued Time Series 2014 - The copula information criteria
+2013 - Why Clayton and Gumbel Copulas: A Symmetry-Based Explanation 2013 - Drought analysis under climate change using copula 2013 - Generalized autoregressive score models with applications 2013 - Dynamic Copula Networks for Modeling Real-valued Time Series 2013 - Modeling Dependence with C- and D-Vine Copulas: The R Package CDVine 2014 - The copula information criteria
 2014 - Financial Calculus: An Introduction to Derivative Pricing (book) 2014 - Model-based clustering of Gaussian copulas for mixed data